jcthedog/NeverForget/SAFEGUARD_PROTOCOLS.md

 **REMEMBER: When in doubt, ASK FIRST.
 No exceptions.**

 *This document is the primary authority for all file protection protocols.*
-*Last Updated: December 24, 2024*
+*Last Updated: December 26, 2024*
-*Version: 2.0 - Enhanced Protection System*
+*Version: 2.1 - Enhanced Protection System with Compiler Fixes*